sighupio/getting-started/distro-on-vms/README.md

       registry: <registry-host>[:<registry-port>]
 ```

+> [!WARNING]
-NOTE: If plugins are pulling from the default registry, the registry will be replaced for the plugins phase too.
+> If plugins are pulling from the official SIGHUP Distribution registry, the registry will be replaced for the plugins too.

 ### `.spec.plugins`